 - Use cloud-based storage solutions like Google Drive or Dropbox.
 Easily share files from any device and keep everything up to date with automatic synching.

-4. Automate reminders and delegate tasks to lighten the load
+4. Automate event reminders and delegate tasks to lighten the load

 There’s no reason to do it all alone.
 Event planners aren’t superheroes, though we like to think we are.
 Figure out what tasks are the top priorities, then delegate what’s left.